-Do you like working on your own outside of that team?
+Do you like working on your outside of that team?

-Can you tell me about a time when you were asked to do a project on your own?
+Can you tell me when you were asked to do a project independently?
 What was it?

-These questions might just get the process moving.
+These questions might get the process moving.

 Challenge the candidate- You are hiring salespeople to do a specific job.
 Human beings inherently will do anything to avoid pain.
-However, in the business of selling, rejection is part of what selling really is, and it can be painful.
+However, in the business of selling, rejection is part of what selling is, and it can be painful.